tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 ### $\text{IND-CCA-1} \leq 2 \cdot \text{ICDH}_b$

-We'll be working in the random oracle model, for our hash function.
+We'll model our hash function as a random oracle, like with RSA.

 Let's start by explicitly writing down the $\text{IND-CCA-1}$ game in this context: